top of page

 Welcome.

-Hi, I’m Mo!
-The founder of Themo Performance.
-After years of coaching and earning my doctoral degree in exercise science, I created Themo to offer something more: a space for science-backed training, real coaching, and accessible fitness knowledge.
+I'm the founder of Themo Performance.
+After years of coaching and earning my PhD in exercise science, I created Themo to offer something more: a space where science, strategy, and coaching come together to support real performance.

 Featured Work